d3/d3-color/README.md

 <a href="#rgb">#</a> <b>rgb</b>(<i>specifier</i>)<br>
 <a href="#rgb">#</a> <b>rgb</b>(<i>color</i>)<br>

 Constructs a new [RGB](https://en.wikipedia.org/wiki/RGB_color_model) color.
 The channel values are exposed as `r`, `g` and `b` properties on the returned instance.
-Channel values will be rounded to the nearest integer value and clamped to the range [0,255].
+Channel values will be rounded to the nearest integer value.
 Use the [RGB color picker](http://bl.ocks.org/mbostock/78d64ca7ef013b4dcf8f) to explore this color space.

 If *r*, *g* and *b* are specified, these represent the channel values of the returned color.
 If a CSS Color Module Level 3 *specifier* string is specified, it is parsed and then converted to the RGB color space.
 See [color](#color) for examples.
 If a [*color*](#color) instance is specified, it is converted to the RGB color space using [*color*.rgb](#color_rgb).
 Note that unlike [*color*.rgb](#color_rgb) this method *always* returns a new instance, even if *color* is already an RGB color.